 Nina’s Top Picks For A Family Pet

-They can provide years of companionship, protection, and fun, mainly if they are well trained.
+They can provide years of companionship, protection and fun, particularly if they are well trained.

 There are many options available for properly training your pet, everything from puppy classes to books and free online tools.

-Below are ten breeds that are known to be good with kids.
+Below are 10 breeds that are known to be good with kids.

 Although the boxer can seem imposing upon first look with their blocky heads and large, muscular build, they are, in fact, a wonderful breed to have around children.

 As far as looks go, they are referred to by some as the George Clooney of the dog world and their playful dispositions and seemingly limitless energy have earned them the title of the Peter Pan of dog breeds by many.